segmentio/topicctl/README.md

 make test
 ```

-You can change the Kafka version in docker-compose.yml and docker-compose-auth.yml files before running `docker-compose up -d`.
+You can change the Kafka version of the local cluster by setting the
+`KAFKA_IMAGE_TAG` environment variable when running `docker-compose up -d`.
 See the
 [`bitnami/kafka` dockerhub page](https://hub.docker.com/r/bitnami/kafka/tags) for more
 details on the available versions.